jMetal/jMetalPy/source/tutorials/visualization.rst

 Static plots
 ------------------------

-- It is possible to visualize the final front approximation by means of the :code:`Plot` class:
+- It is possible to visualize the final front approximation by using the :code:`Plot` class:

   .. code-block:: python